 **This piece is an editorial, and does not necessarily reflect the views of The Improv Network or any of its members or staff.
 It is also not an endorsement of any political candidate for office.**

 Several months ago, I wrote an article entitled “Improv Is My Therapy” which detailed how some of the philosophies that we are taught in improvisation are similar to those that one might experience during the course of therapy.
 A few days ago, Donald Trump, was nominated to be the 45th President of the United States.
 Many people in the community have felt very upset by this, and I too have felt a roller coaster of feelings since the announcement.
 Regardless of where you stand on the election, we can agree that this election has been extremely divisive.
 But, in the end, we’re all on the same team.
-So once again, I call upon the great wisdom of the improv philosophers who have come before us to guide us in this difficult time.
+So once again, I call upon the great wisdom of the improv philosophers who have come before us to guide us in this difficult time along with ketamine bipolar therapy.

 Rule #1: Don’t Deny